WebexCC-SA/LAB-2256/docs/module_2/module_2.markdown

 5. It will take you to the Microsoft authentication page.
 Log in with the Microsoft credentials <cholland@cbXXX.dc-YY.com> & dCloud123!
 Click **Login**.

     > **NOTE:** *You need to replace XXX & YY in domain name with with your session-specific details.
-If you haven\'t already done as explained in Accessing your lab section, go to Lab_info.txt file located on your workstation 1 and copy the domain and password**.***
+If you haven't already done as explained in Accessing your lab section, go to Lab_info.txt file located on your workstation 1 and copy the domain and password*

 6. On the following page, Microsoft login page will show you the permissions required.
 Review the permissions.
 Check mark option for **Consent on behalf of your organization**.
 Click **Accept**.